Requires payment of a percentage of the cost of the medical services. Most plans require either a coinsurance or copay: usually not both.

 A plan that meets Federal regulations and has a higher deductible than standard health plans allowing participants to utilize a health savings account (HSA).

-Back to top Out-of-pocket maximum mandate
+Out-of-pocket maximum mandate

 All cost sharing must apply toward the out-of-pocket maximum including in-network medical, behavioral health and pharmacy cost sharing.
 Does not include premiums, balance billing amount of non-network providers or spending for non-covered services.
 The out-of-pocket maximum must include copays, deductibles, and coinsurance.